 The user must be a follower of the company so that the company can send a direct message back.
-Therefore, non-followers are sent a follow request, e.g. “Please follow @Genesys for us to assist you”.
+Therefore, non-followers are sent a follow request, for example “Please follow @Genesys for us to assist you.”
 This allows the company to assist customers over Twitter privately.

 The company then has a different choice of actions to perform, also according to what other channels are available for the agent and customer.
 If no other channel is available, the agent can reply to the direct message with the intended information and the interaction is closed.

 Scenario 3: Facebook - post on Company's timeline (wall) or comment to post (Reply)